More about Me

 Soon afterward, I married and moved to Cleveland.
 Here I found my niche teaching dropouts at The Griswold Institute.
 I returned to school full time at Case Western Reserve School of Library Science, where I earned my M.S.L.S.

 My next move found me in Phoenix, where I worked first as a children's librarian and then as a school librarian.
 My first book, The Castle of Chuchurumbel/El Castillo de Chuchurumbel, a bilingual picture book, was published in 1987.

 After working as an assistant principal and principal, I returned to school library work.
 I've written a total of three books for teachers and librarians: Transforming Storytimes into Reading and Writing Lesson, Do Tell!
 Storytelling for You and Your Students, and A is for Almanac: Complete Lesson Plans to Teach Reference Sources K-8.

-My latest book, Reinvented Lives, is a novel about taking care of an elderly parent and the mayham that ensues in families.
+My fiction book, Reinvented Lives, is a novel about taking care of an elderly parent and the mayhem that ensues in families.

 I write "The Single Senior" column for The Pinewood News.
 I live in Munds park, a small town 16 miles south of Flagstaff, from May through mid-October.